Female condom: Cupid's Female Condom

 The Cupid's Female Condom is made of natural latex rubber and manufactured in India by Cupid Ltd. It is approved for distribution in Europe and was prequalified for distribution by WHO in 2012.
 It is currently undergoing clinical trials to gain approval by the FDA.

 Origami Female Condom

 The ORIGAMI Female Condom (OFC) is fabricated in molded silicone for anatomical conformity.
 It was validated as 100% biocompatible and non-allergenic in independent pre-clinical lab testing.
 The condom is not yet approved for sale and must be reviewed by the WHO, the C-Mark (EU), and the FDA to meet regulatory safety requirements.
-The OFC is in clinical trials in San Francisco, California, in collaboration with the Women's Global Health Imperative at RTI, International.
 Large-scale clinical trials were to follow in 2014, to evaluate its performance and safety.
 It had been expected to reach the market in late 2015, pending regulatory pre-market approvals.
 As of January 2017, no results were available from initial feasibility studies.
 A pending lawsuit involving allegations of embezzlement means that the Origami is, as of February 2017, suspended indefinitely from reaching the market.